publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch26/schIII/m__us_usc_t7_s608c.md

     (7) __Terms common to all orders__

-    In the case of the agricultural commodities and the products thereof specified in subsection (2) of this section orders shall contain one or more of the following terms and conditions:
+    In the case of the agricultural commodities and the products thereof specified in subsection (2) orders shall contain one or more of the following terms and conditions:

         (A) Prohibiting unfair methods of competition and unfair trade practices in the handling thereof.